Xyce/Xyce/INSTALL.md

 18.04), have a broken version of Open MPI in their package repositories.
 Open MPI is functional in Ubuntu 20.04.
-(In the problem releases, the version of Open MPI in the repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail on some problems.)
+(In the problem releases, the version of Open MPI in the repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail in some situations.)

 If you are running a version of Ubuntu that has this issue, the only workaround is to uninstall the OpenMPI package and build OpenMPI from source, without the